Simple Models and Biased Forecasts: Characterization of Pseudo-True Models

+The result shows that an agent using simple models can discern all linear intratemporal relationships among the observables while facing significant constraints in understanding complex intertemporal relationships.
+While arguably stark, this dichotomy highlights the paper's premise that forecasting is challenging because it requires forecasters to recognize stochastic patterns that unfold over time.
+The result makes it possible to abstract from the cognitive costs of acquiring information about a large cross-section of variables and the mistakes individuals make when dealing with cross-sectional complexity, allowing me to instead concentrate on time-series complexity.

-The theorem establishes that the agent's models and forecasts only depend on the amount of information available to her, not how it is presented.
-For instance, whether the agent observes the nominal interest rate and the inflation rate or the real interest rate and the inflation rate is immaterial for how she forms her expectations.
-Likewise, the agent's expectations are not affected by augmenting the vector of observables with linear combinations of variables already in her information set.
+The linear invariance property makes the predictions of the framework invariant to the exact specification of the variables included in the vector of observables.
+The agent's pseudo-true models and forecasts only depend on the observables' information content, not on how that information is presented.
+For instance, whether the agent observes the nominal interest rate and the inflation rate or the real interest rate and the inflation rate is immaterial to how she forms her expectations.
+Likewise, the agent's expectations remain unchanged if the vector of observables is augmented with linear combinations of variables already in her information set.